smburbach/cse15l-lab-reports/lab-reports/lab-report-1.md

 # Lab Report 1
 Sarah Burbach

-Please not that this tutorial and the screenshots are assuming that you have a mac computer.
+Please note that this tutorial and the screenshots are assuming that you have a mac computer.
 If your computer is windows, there may be a few extra/different steps you need to take!

 ## Installing VScode
 First, you need to install VScode!
 Go to [this website](https://code.visualstudio.com/) and install the correct version for your specific computer and operating system.